 Even though it made for an expensive day, we chose to do both tours and we didn’t regret it.
 I would have always wondered about the differences between the two.
 Because the canyon is on a reservation you not only have to pay for the tour but for a Navajo Permit Fee as well.

 Since we chose to do both tours on the same day, we only had to pay for the permit once.
 I highly recommend this option if you are planning on visiting both canyons on your trip.

 Disclaimer: I earn from qualifying purchases.
 Some of the links included in this post are affiliate links and will provide me with a commission at no additional cost to you.

 Which Antelope Canyon Tour Should You Book?

-The first tour of the day for us was the Lower Antelope Canyon with Ken’s Tours.
+The first tour of the day for us was the Lower Antelope Canyon.
 Tours run every 30 minutes and last for about an hour.
 We took the General Tour.
 It is an all walking tour and is roughly one mile round trip.

 The tour company does a good job separating the groups so luckily, once you are in the canyon it does not seem crowded.
 Our guide was wonderful with helping us set our phones up to be able to capture the color and intensity of the rock.

 We navigated through the undulating passageways with every turn unfolding spectacular scenery.

 The tour of the Upper Canyon starts out with an entertaining dance performance while we wait to be called.